 In order for a persuasive essay to be effective, it is important that you use the right tone.
 You must be factual and authoritative, without coming across in a negative way.
 For a student who does not know this balance yet, it can be very helpful to look up persuasive essay examples.
+Even experienced writers at Write Zillas do so.
 Here is what you need to do to find the examples.

 - Step #1: Speak to your librarian or teacher